Nevada GED and HiSET Requirements

-- You must be a resident of Nevada.
+- Resident: You must be a resident of Nevada.

-- Passing score: The GED requires a minimum of 145 in each subject.
+- Score: The GED requires a minimum of 145 in each subject.
 The HiSET requires an 8 in each sub-test or a combined score of 45; minimum of 2 on the Language Art, Writing essay.

 Over 20 Million Adults

 That’s how many have successfully passed their high school equivalency test.
 So why wait?

 “I received my GED last year and I am now attending College Of Southern Nevada in Las Vegas.
 I hope to transfer to University Of Nevada and finish a four year program with them.
 I just want to thank the GED Academy.
 I am so thankful that I am back on the road to success and all the credit goes to the GED Academy!”